codearoni/zxp-sign-cmd/README.md

 });
 ```

+#### Command Line Interface (zxpsign)

+    zxpsign -i path/to/dir -o path/to/file.zxp -c path/to/cert.p12 -p

+**CLI Options**

+    -v, --version         output the version number
+    -i, --input [value]   Directory that will be compiled into the packaged zxp file.
+    -o, --output [value]  Path and filename that the zxp will be exported to.
+    -c, --cert [value]    Path and filename of the .p12 certificate that will be used to sign the extension.
+    -t, --tsa [value]     URL for a timestamp server.
+    -p, --pass [value]    Password for P12 certificate.
+    -h, --help            output usage information

 ## Notes
 * Code coverage is low because the ZXPSignCmd cannot run in the Travis-CI environment.
 I imagine this is due to an OS compatiblity issue.
 If you would like to run see more complete code coverage, pull the repo and execute "npm run test".